-Grieger: Investors with the classic 60/40 approach are facing the challenge that a large part of their allocation has mutated into non-yielding risk papers.
+Grieger: Investors with thetraditional 60/40 approach are facing the challenge that a large part of their allocation has has become non-yielding paper.
 Many corporate bond issuers have used the past few years to secure attractive conditions by placing bonds with the longest possible maturities.
 So the duration of corporate bonds has tended to rise – while interest rates have remained at record lows.
 So anyone who wants to continue investing in corporate bonds would have to take on more credit risk.
-Or they could turn to special issues such as insurance subordinated debt.
+Or they could turn to niches such as insurance subordinated debt.
 Here, strong regulation of insurers ensures that issuers meet high solvency requirements.
 The investment universe is pre-filtered, so to speak, by the local regulators in the individual European countries.
 Nevertheless, these bonds still pay attractive yields.

 Hill: How can insurance-linked securities offer solutions here?